robmuh/robmuh.github.com/_posts/2014-12-16-jade-stylus-prepros.markdown

 The same reason that Python makes such a great first programming language Jade and Stylus make focusing on the concept and tags much easier &mdash; particularly for young students.
-If you have spent any time reading up the the philosophy behind code.org and Blockly then you may have been convinced removing as many distractions from learning the concepts up front has value.
+If you have spent any time reading about the philosophy behind code.org and Blockly then you may have been convinced removing as many distractions from learning the concepts up front has value.
 Surely it does not insulate the student from learning proper syntax and being able to